Hassan-mehsen/CryptoLakehouse/alembic/README.md

 # Alembic Migrations -- Crypto DWH

-This folder contains all schema migration files for the PostgreSQL Data Warehouse used in the CryptoLakehouse ELT pipeline.
+This folder contains all schema migration files for the PostgreSQL Data Warehouse.
 Each migration represents a versioned schema change, tracked via Alembic and aligned with the evolution of the models.py file.

 ## Structure